Alvix11/Expense-Tracker-CLI/README.md

 - `expense-tracker.py`: Entry point for the application.
 - `expense.json`: Data storage file.

+## Notes

+- The `expense.json` file is automatically created when you add your first expense.
+- This file is not tracked by git (`.gitignore`) to avoid committing personal data.

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.